ladinek82/OpenResxLocalization/README.md

 4. Set properties of resx file
    - Build Action on Content
-   - Copy to Output Directory on Copy always <br />
+   - Copy to Output Directory on Copy always of on Copy if newer<br />
    ![resx properties](https://github.com/ladinek82/OpenResxLocalization/raw/master/images/resxProperties.png)

 5. It is all.